2026 Regular Session

 (f) The secretary is directed to propose legislative rules pursuant to §29A-1-1 et seq. of this code to effectuate the amendments to this section enacted during the regular session of the Legislature, 2023.

 §49-4-607a.
-Pre-Adjudicatory Alternative Disposition.
+Pre-Adjudicatory Alternative Diversion.

-(b) A written motion for a pre-adjudicatory alternative disposition shall be made at least five days prior to the scheduled adjudicatory hearing and served upon all parties, the guardian ad litem, and the court.
+(b) A written motion for a pre-adjudicatory alternative diversion shall be made at least five days prior to the scheduled adjudicatory hearing and served upon all parties, the guardian ad litem, and the court.

-(d) A court shall enter an order granting the written request for a pre-adjudicatory alternative disposition and authorizing the filing of a petition for the appointment of a guardian, pursuant to §44-10-1 et seq. of this code, if the circuit court, after reviewing the parent’s motion for a pre-adjudicatory alternative disposition and the written reports of the guardian ad litem and the department, determines that all adults having or asserting parental rights to the child consent to a pre-adjudicatory alternative disposition and the pre-adjudicatory alternative disposition is in the best interest of the child.
+(d) At the hearing on the parent’s request for the pre-adjudicatory alternative diversion, the parents shall be present and shall provide to the court stipulations to the factual basis that gave rise to the petition alleging child abuse or neglect that necessitated the initial removal of the child.
+A court shall enter an order granting the written request for a pre-adjudicatory alternative diversion and authorizing the filing of a petition for the appointment of a guardian, pursuant to §44-10-1 et seq. of this code, if the circuit court, after reviewing the parent’s motion for a pre-adjudicatory alternative diversion and the written reports of the guardian ad litem and the department, determine the following:

-(g) The circuit court shall dismiss the underlying child abuse and neglect case once the order appointing a guardian has been entered and provided to the circuit court having jurisdiction over the underlying juvenile child abuse and neglect proceeding, demonstrating that permanency has been established.
+(g) The circuit court shall dismiss the underlying child abuse and neglect case once the order appointing a guardian has been entered and provided to the circuit court having jurisdiction over the underlying juvenile child abuse and neglect proceeding: Provided, That the circuit court may order the department to continue to provide any services that are for the benefit of the child that is subject to the guardianship if the court finds that continuation of these services are in the best interest of the child.

 (1) The parent has subjected the child, another child of the parent or any other child residing in the same household or under the temporary or permanent custody of the parent to aggravated circumstances which include, but are not limited to, abandonment, torture, chronic abuse and sexual abuse;